 We utilize a keypad entry system on our front entrance door and guest rooms.
 Guests can arrive any time after 3:00 PM and have immediate access to their room, day or night.
 Our front entrance door is located on Peach Street, while our parking is located off of West 4th Street directly behind the house.
 The keypad code is selected by each guest and removed after departure.

 The George Carroll House owners, the Kidder family, also own and operate William Sands House located two blocks west of downtown Erie at 311 West 6th Street.
 This residential neighborhood is listed on the National Register of Historic Places and has four guest rooms.The two houses are within 4.5 blocks of each other.

-Both facilities provide historic lodging only, no breakfast served.
-Coffee and tea will be available.
+Both facilities provide historic lodging and a continental breakfast.